dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 ```

-### Test connectivity to your USB camera using v4l and the Cheese application
+### Test connectivity to your USB camera using the Video 4 Linux utilities and the Cheese Webcam Booth

-Before compiling the _facedetect_ example, configure and test connctivity to your USB camera
+Before compiling the _facedetect_ example, configure and test connctivity to your USB camera:

-1. From the VirtualBox main menu, select _Devices_, then _Webcams_ and make sure that your camera has been selected
+1. From the VirtualBox main menu, select _Devices_, then _Webcams_ and make sure your camera has been selected

 2. From the desktop launcher menu, search for "Cheese Webcam Booth".
-Run this application -- within a few seconds the camera feed should appear on the screen
+Run this application -- within a few seconds the camera feed should appear on the screen.
+Close the application to release the connection to the webcam.

-3. From the Bash shell, use the `v4l2-ctl` program to get the characteristics of your webcam:
+3. From the Bash shell, use the `v4l2-ctl` program to inspect the characteristics of your webcam:

 ```
 v4l2-ctl --all